ksandom/sf-hacks/dpi/compileMethod/README.md

 1. Once done, it will restart the user interface (lipstick).
 This takes several seconds.
 1. If you don't get the expected results, reboot the phone.

+This breaks after most updates.
+So it's worth re-running the script after the update.

 ## Original instructions

 "deprecated" posted the following [here](https://forum.sailfishos.org/t/ui-themer-missing-from-openrepos/2457/62):